3rdgroup/appdensitycalculation/README.md

 populationDataGroupedByBarangayWithCount = summarize(populationDataGroupedByBarangay, population = sum(Population))

-4. Merge Population Data and Region Area Data mergedPopulationDataAndRegionData = merge(populationDataGroupedByBarangayWithCount, regionAreaData, by = "Region")
+4. Merge Population Data and Region Area Data mergedPopulationDataAndRegionDataAndTally = merge(mergedPopulationDataAndRegionData, tallyOfBarangayPerRegion, by = "Region")

 5. Get the count of Barangay per Region while taking into account that there are barangays that have the same names tallyOfBarangayPerRegion=DT[,.(n=length(Barangay)),by=Region]